Crete and mythology

 He immediately declared that he had no desire to rule, but wanted a government of the people by the people, where all would be equal.
 He therefore renounced royal power and established the republic; he had a council hall built where all citizens would meet and vote.

-He kept for himself only the office of Commander-in-Chief.
-And so Athens became the happiest and most prosperous of all the cities of the world, the only home of real freedom, the only place on earth where men governed themselves.
-And it was for this reason that during the great War of the Seven against Thebes, when the victorious Thebans denied burial to those of their enemies who had died, the defeated turned to Theseus and Athens, convinced that free men led by such a man would never consent to such an injustice to the dead.
-Their prayer was not in vain.
-Theseus led his army against Thebes, conquered the city and forced it to grant burial to the dead.
-But the triumphant hero refused to return evil for evil to the Thebans and behaved like a perfect knight.
+And it was for this reason that, during the great War of the Seven against Thebes, when the victorious Thebans refused to bury those of their enemies who had died, the defeated turned to Theseus and Athens, convinced that free men led by such a man would never consent to such an injustice towards the dead.

 He forbade his soldiers to enter the city and plunder it; he had not come to punish the Thebans but to bury the dead Argives, and when his duty was done he led his army back to Athens.